OpenManufacturingPlatform/iotcon-opc-ua-connector-dotnet/readme-files/MQTTExample.md

         ...
 ```

-This is where we can specify what Topic, QoS Level and any other setting specific to the *Telemetry Endpoint*
+This is where the topic name, QoS Level and any other settings specific to the *Telemetry Endpoint* are set.

 ### Complete example of the *Communication* section in the settigns file: